 To book Eniola Aluko please contact your JLA Agent.

 Eniola Aluko is one of the leading figures in women's football.
-During an impressive career on the pitch, she was a striker noted for her pace and finishing, as well as a regular in the media, she now serves as Aston Villa Women's sporting director before moving to the US and taking up the same role with LA's Angel City FC.
+During an impressive career on the pitch, she was a striker noted for her pace and finishing.
+Also regular in the media, she now serves as Aston Villa Women's sporting director before moving to the US and taking up the same role with LA's Angel City FC.
 She’s a double-FA Women’s Cup winner and three-time Premier/Super League champion, and was league top-scorer with Chelsea.
 Leaving London for Turin, she helped Juventus take the Serie A title in her first season with the club and went on to win the Coppa Italia and Supercoppa Italiana.
 She was also the team's top scorer in her last season for the club.
 Alongside a successful club career Eni was a key figure in the London 2012 TeamGB squad and the England team during a period where the women’s game rose significantly in profile.

 Despite Eni’s impressive achievements on the pitch, she has had an arguably higher profile and as great a role to play off it.
 She was instrumental in revealing ingrained and often officially denied racism and discrimination by senior figures within the England team coaching set up, and serious problems within the wider FA.
 Her refusal to be silenced and willingness to stand up against outdated, offensive behaviour revealed a culture of intimidation and wilful blindness.